abdulhaseeb13mar/NumDisplay/READY.md

 - 💰 Support for dollar, percentage, and token types
 - 🔢 Special handling for very small numbers with subscript notation
 - 🎨 Customizable styling with Tailwind CSS classes
-- 📱 Built-in tooltip support
 - ⚡ TypeScript support with full type definitions
 - 🎯 React 18+ compatible
+- 🪶 Lightweight with no external UI dependencies

 ### Package Structure